glouppe/info8002-large-scale-data-systems/lecture6.md

 Given a puzzle ID $i$ and a target set $Y$, try to find a solution $x$ such that $H(i || x) \in Y$.

 - Puzzle-friendliness implies that no solving strategy is much better than trying random values of $x$.
-- Later, we will see that *mining is a computational puzzle*.
+- Later, we will see that *mining* is a computational puzzle.

 ---